The Rowe House

 -

-EV charging point available – ask if you need more info on how to use it.
+EV charging point available in the car port provided by Voltshare.
+Just plug your cable in and scan the QR code to get started, but feel free to ask if you need more info on how to use it.
 For safety, please don’t trickle charge using extension leads and 3 pin plugs.

 The Kitchen